chazzconi25/IC322-Portfolio/week07/review_questions07.md

 ***

-### P5: Suppose that the WEQ scheduling policy is applied to a buffer that supports three classes, and suppose the weights are 0.5, 0.25, and 0.25 for the three classes
+### P5: Suppose that the WFQ scheduling policy is applied to a buffer that supports three classes, and suppose the weights are 0.5, 0.25, and 0.25 for the three classes
+> WEQ DOES NOT EXIST WHAT THE HECK

 **a.
 Suppose that each class has a large number of packets in the buffer.
 In what sequence might the three classes be served in order to achieve the WFQ weights?
 (For round robin scheduling, a natural sequence is 123123123 . . .).**
+-

 **b.
 Suppose that classes 1 and 2 have a large number of packets in the buffer, and there are no class 3 packets in the buffer.
 In what sequence might the three classes be served in to achieve the WFQ weights?**
+-

 ***

 ### P8: Consider a datagram network using 32-bit host addresses.
 Suppose a router has four links, numbered 0 through 3, and packets are to be forwarded to the link interfaces as follows:

-### P9:

-### P11:
+**a.
+Provide a forwarding table that has five entries, uses longest prefix matching, and forwards packets to the correct link interfaces.**

+**b.
+Describe how your forwarding table determines the appropriate link interface for datagrams with destination addresses:**

+### P9: Consider a datagram network using 8-bit host addresses.
+Suppose a router uses longest prefix matching and has the following forwarding table.
+For each of the four interfaces, give the associated range of destination host addresses and the number of addresses in the range.

+### P11: Consider a router that interconnects three subnets: Subnet 1, Subnet 2, and Subnet 3.
+Suppose all of the interfaces in each of these three subnets are required to have the prefix 223.1.17/24.
+Also suppose that Subnet 1 is required to support at least 60 interfaces, Subnet 2 is to support at least 90 interfaces, and Subnet 3 is to support at least 12 interfaces.
+Provide three network addresses (of the form a.b.c.d/x) that satisfy these constraints.